Takata warns of bigger loss, says air bag customers not cancelling

 The company booked a 49.9 billion yen special loss, which includes other costs unrelated to recalls, for April-September.

-As uncertainty remains over potential future recalls and the likely cost of a growing number of legal cases against Takata and some automakers, including Honda Motor Co, its biggest customer for inflators, shares in Takata have almost halved in value since January.
+As uncertainty remains over potential future recalls and the likely cost of a growing number of legal cases against Takata and some automakers, including Honda Motor Co (7267.T), its biggest customer for inflators, shares in Takata have almost halved in value since January.

 Nomura said the forecasts were calculated on the assumption that Takata, with "manufacturer's liability", will bear the full cost of the recalls.
 He said he was unaware of any discussions with automakers about sharing recall costs.

-Takata said it had not heard of any orders being canceled for the current second half of this year.
+Takata said it had not heard of any orders being cancelled for the current second half of this year.

 RIVAL RAISES FORECASTS

-Osaka-based Daicel Corp, a rival air bag inflator maker whose main businesses are in synthetic resins, chemicals and plastics, earlier raised its full-year profit forecasts after strong sales of its main products in the first half.
+Osaka-based Daicel Corp (4202.T), a rival air bag inflator maker whose main businesses are in synthetic resins, chemicals and plastics, earlier raised its full-year profit forecasts after strong sales of its main products in the first half.

-Shares in Daicel, formed from a 1919 merger of eight regional celluloid manufacturers, have jumped by as much as a quarter in the past two weeks - valuing the company at over $4.1 billion - on hopes it can win business away from Takata.
+Shares in Daicel, formed from a 1919 merger of eight regional celluloid manufacturers, have jumped by as much as a quarter in the past two weeks - valuing the company at over $4.1 billion (2.56 billion pounds) - on hopes it can win business away from Takata.

 But senior managing executive officer Masumi Fukuda told reporters in Osaka that Daicel was not currently in talks on new air bag inflator orders.
 "At this time, we are not in any new discussions with our customers like Honda.
 There's no discussions at all right now," he said.